Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsubsection occt_ocaf_3_2_1 Creating child labels using random delivery of tags

-To append and return a new child label, you use TDF_TagSource::NewChild.
-In the example below, the argument *level2, which is passed to NewChild,* is a TDF_Label.
+To append and return a new child label, you use *TDF_TagSource::NewChild*.
+In the example below, the argument *level2*, which is passed to *NewChild,* is a *TDF_Label*.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 TDF_Label child1 = TDF_TagSource::NewChild (level2);
 TDF_Label child2 = TDF_TagSource::NewChild (level2);